How to find your car’s service history

 If your car has been regularly serviced by a franchised dealer, they’re likely to have centralised digital records.
 Your local dealership should be able to pull up the information for you or you could even contact the car manufacturer directly online.

-If your car has been serviced by an independent garage, it might be trickier to get the information you need – particularly if the car is older – as it’s less likely that the records will be stored online.
+If your car has been serviced by an independent garage, it might be trickier to get the information you need.
+If it’s an older model, it’s less likely that the car service records will be stored online.
 But it’s still your best first bet.

 You’ll need to prove that you’re the owner of the vehicle before they can divulge any of the information.
 You’ll likely need to show the payment receipt that proves you bought the car from the previous owner as well as the VIN.
 If you’re buying the car, you’ll likely need the current owner’s permission to get information about it, due to data protection laws.